Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int *p = (int *)malloc(sizeof(int));

-// Not freeing after processing → memory leak
+// Forgetting to free after processing → Memory leak

 Solution: